 Financial assets consist of investment securities, accounts receivable, cash, bank balances and term deposits.
-Financial liabilities consist of accounts payable and accruals.
+Financial liabilities consist of accounts payable and accruals and lease liabilities.

 The Group uses the following hierarchy for determining and disclosing the fair values of financial instruments by valuation technique: